NREL/elm/elm/ords/README.md

     $ playwright install

 Now you are ready to run ordinance retrieval and extraction.
 See the [example](https://github.com/NREL/elm/blob/main/examples/ordinance_gpt/README.rst) to get started.
+If you get additional import errors, just install additional packages as necessary, e.g.:

+    $ pip install beautifulsoup4 html5lib